marklchaves/projectx-clone/_kb/how-to-add-drop-map-location.md

 description: "How-to guide for accessing CloudCannon's visual editor to add a Google Maps location to the Drop Map page (standalone page)."
 author: marklchaves
 ---
+As of 15 November 2019, up to five map locations can be entered.

 ## Steps

 ### Find the Drop Locations Name and URL Fields